cityssm/sunrise-cms/README.md

 🚧 **In development** 🚧

-**A web-based application to assist cemetery managers with managing their cemetery records.**
+**A completely free, open source, web-based application to assist cemetery managers with managing their cemetery records.**

 ![Burial Site View](./docs/images/burialSite-view.png)